Luke-Nicklin/zen-yoga/README.md

 __Gallery__

   - The gallery page showcases different images of people practising mindfulness, yoga and meditation.
-  - The images help to show the user what each activity involves and what they will be doing if they booking a session.
+  - The images help the user visualise each activity and see the types of things they will be doing if they book a session.

 ![Gallery](media/ZenYoga-gallery.png)